A family of compact semitoric systems with two focus-focus singularities: Introduction

-Then $(J_{(1,2)},H_{(s_1,s_2)})$ has the following properties: \begin{enumerate} \item it is an integrable system for all $(s_1,s_2)\in [0,1]^2$\emph{;} \item it is a semitoric system when $(s_1,s_2)\in[0,1]^2\setminus\gamma$ where $\gamma\subset [0,1]^2$ is the union of four smooth curves\emph{;} \item there are two points in $\mathbb{S}^2\times\mathbb{S}^2$ which transition between being elliptic-elliptic, focus-focus, and degenerate depending on the value of $(s_1,s_2)$. \end{enumerate} In particular, if $(s_1,s_2)\in \{(0,0),(0,1),(1,0),(1,1)\}$ then $(J_{(1,2)},H_{(s_1,s_2)})$ is a semitoric system with no focus-focus points and $(J_{(1,2)},H_{\left(\frac{1}{2},\frac{1}{2}\right)})$ is a semitoric system with exactly two focus-focus points. \end{theorem} The set $\gamma$ represents the moment at which singular points become degenerate while the change between focus-focus and elliptic-elliptic type, $\gamma$ is given in Equation~\eqref{def_gamma} and plotted in Figure~\ref{fig_FFs1s2}.
-In Proposition~\ref{prop_degenerate} we show that a singular point must become degenerate to change from focus-focus to elliptic-elliptic -- a fact that may be known to experts, but we could not find in the literature.
+Then $(J_{(1,2)},H_{(s_1,s_2)})$ has the following properties: \begin{enumerate} \item it is an integrable system for all $(s_1,s_2)\in [0,1]^2$\emph{;} \item it is a semitoric system when $(s_1,s_2)\in[0,1]^2\setminus\gamma$ where $\gamma\subset [0,1]^2$ is the union of four smooth curves\emph{;} \item the points $(N,S),(S,N)\in\mathbb{S}^2\times\mathbb{S}^2$ transition between being elliptic-elliptic, focus-focus, and degenerate depending on the value of $(s_1,s_2)$\emph{;} \item it is semitoric with exactly two focus-focus points for all $(s_1,s_2)$ in an open neighborhood of $\left(\frac{1}{2},\frac{1}{2}\right)$\emph{;} \item it is semitoric with no focus-focus point if $(s_1,s_2)\in \{(0,0),(0,1),(1,0),(1,1)\}$. \end{enumerate} \end{theorem} The set $\gamma$ represents the moment at which singular points become degenerate while they change between focus-focus and elliptic-elliptic type.
+Proposition~\ref{prop_degenerate} states that if the type of a singular point changes from focus-focus to elliptic-elliptic by smoothly varying the integrals (on a fixed manifold) then it must become degenerate during the transition, in fact, it is undergoing a Hamiltonian-Hopf bifurcation, see Remark~\ref{rmk_HH}.
+The set $\gamma$ is an intersection of zero sets of discriminants of certain polynomials, see Equation~\eqref{def_gamma}.
+The image of the momentum map for the system in Theorem~\ref{thm_s1s2intro} is plotted in Figure~\ref{fig_array} for various choices of $(s_1,s_2)$ and $\gamma$ is plotted in Figure~\ref{fig_FFs1s2}.
+The coupled angular momenta system from Le Floch $\&$ Pelayo~\cite{LFPecoupledangular} is exactly the one parameter family of systems obtained from the system in Theorem~\ref{thm_s1s2intro} by taking $s_2=0$, so the momentum map image of the coupled angular momentum system is the bottom row of images in Figure~\ref{fig_array}.